Kent Christensen

 The colourful and alluring qualities of candy and other sugar based foods make them enticing visual subjects, masking their true unhealthy nature, and provide a vivid visual metaphor for our times.
 In his tongue-in-cheek embrace of iconic American sugar-based foods, his paintings pay homage to altarpieces, advertising, Pop Art, and minimalism among other themes.
 Driven by chasing satisfactions that can never be fulfilled, Christensen’s work employs an inescapable decadence of consumerist culture.

 Kent Christensen was born in Los Angeles in 1957.
-He lives and works in New York City and Sundance, Utah.
+He lives in Salt Lake City and works from his studios there and in Los Angeles.
 Select exhibitions include Kent Christensen: 30 Year Career Retrospective, Woodbury Art Museum, Orem, Utah (2013), Bad for You (curated by Beth DeWoody), Shizaru, London (2012), Sensory Overload, Eleven, London (2011).